 This page provides information regarding the Fully Contained Springs Exemption outlined in the Cannabis Cultivation Policy – Principles and Guidelines for Cannabis Cultivation (Cannabis Cultivation Policy).
-The Cannabis Cultivation Policy allows cannabis cultivators to request an exemption from certain flow requirements if the spring used for cannabis cultivation activities meets the specific requirements outlined in the Cannabis Cultivation Policy.
+The Cannabis Cultivation Policy allows cannabis cultivators to request an exemption from the need for a Cannabis SIUR if the spring used for cannabis cultivation activities meets the specific requirements outlined in the Cannabis Cultivation Policy.

 - What is a fully contained spring?

 - How do I request a fully contained spring exemption?

 Fully contained springs do not flow off a person’s property in the absence of diversion, including during wet years, or after periods of heavy rain.
 The Cannabis Cultivation Policy allows cultivators to request an exemption from certain flow requirements if the spring being used for cannabis cultivation meets a set of pre-determined conditions.
 The full text of requirements can be found in the Minimum Requirements to be Included in a Fully Contained Spring Exemption Report.

 The determination of whether a spring is fully contained, and whether a cultivator may be exempt from certain flow conditions, is the responsibility of the State Water Resources Control Board (State Water Board).
 The information below describes: 1) the process to apply for a fully contained spring exemption; and 2) the information that is to be submitted in support of the exemption.